rliou92/umonitor/README.md

 in C using xcb calls and accomplishes dynamic monitor management in a single binary.
 Unlike autorandr, there is no need to install rules for udev or hooks for pmutils.
 Srandrd + screenconfig seems pretty promising to me, but there are features missing such as setting the crtc xy positions.
+Maybe if you combine srandrd with autorandr I would view the solution as not hacky.

 # About
 This is my personal project.
 My motivation for writing this program comes from